 Ah, clutter.
 When you have children (or let’s be honest, even when you don’t), clutter is, unfortunately, something seems to build up quite quickly… or is that just us?!
 Small people seem to just come with so much ‘stuff,’ don’t they?

 While we’re all different and have different approaches and tolerance levels when it comes to clutter, everyone needs to buckle down and have a really thorough de-clutter every now and then.
 But how often does this need doing, and how can you make it as painless as possible?

 Read on to find out our top tips.

-So, first step: define clutter.
-Ask yourself honestly what you need, and what you don’t.
+So, the first step— define clutter.
+Ask yourself honestly what you need and what you don’t.
 Be ruthless!

 Do we really need to de-clutter?

-De-cluttering the house is completely different to cleaning.
-Cleaning is something we do on a daily basis, but de-cluttering isn’t.
+De-cluttering the house is utterly different to cleaning.
+Cleaning is something we do daily, but de-cluttering isn’t.
 So do we really need to do it?
 Ask yourself: do I feel happy in my living space right now?
 Do I feel like I have enough space?
 Does my house look tidy after I’ve cleaned?
-Am I spending too much time hunting for things that are hiding beneath other things?
+Am I spending too much time hunting for objects hiding beneath other things?

 If the answer is yes, then it’s time to de-clutter.
 Sorry!